cc9172003/RobotCode/README.md

 7. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 8. [WPI Suite](https://wpilib.screenstepslive.com/s/4485/m/13809/l/599671-installing-the-frc-2017-update-suite-all-languages)

 Most of these, you can just learn as you go.
 However, if you are not familiar with git or command line, please see tutorials.
 It'll make life easier.
-Here is an adorable one for [git](https://try.github.io/levels/1/challenges/1), heres an overkill one for [command line](https://www.codecademy.com/en/learn/learn-the-command-line).
+Here is an adorable one for [git](https://try.github.io/levels/1/challenges/1), heres an overkill one for [command line](https://www.codecademy.com/en/learn/learn-the-command-line), and a [command line cheat sheet](http://www.cs.princeton.edu/courses/archive/spr05/cos126/cmd-prompt.html)

 #### Setting up for Troy FRC Team members
 1. Talk to the programming head and request them to add you as a contributor.